 Based on current documentation, students may be eligible to tape record their classes to supplement their written notes.
 Students are encouraged to provide their own tape recorders.
 However, in cases where this is a financial hardship, Disability Services for Students will provide tape recorders for classroom use to eligible students.
 Students are responsible for supplying their own cassette tapes.
 All tape recorders are primarily for campus use.
 Some instructors will require students to sign an agreement to ensure that the taped lecture material is not disseminated.
 The student is responsible for discussing the accommodation with the professor.

 Students who wish to borrow tape recorders will be asked to sign for the use of this equipment.
 Equipment will be loaned to the student upon request and will be returned at the end of the semester unless otherwise specified.
 If the equipment is not returned as specified, the College may regard the equipment as stolen property.
-Such misconduct is subject to disciplinary action and will be handled through the Dean of Students’ Office and/or Campus Police.
+Such misconduct is subject to disciplinary action and will be handled through the Dean of Students’ Office and/or College Police.

 Note Taker Requests